simbricks/simbricks/doc/user/quickstart.rst

-If you are planning on making changes to the implementation of SimBricks components, you may next want to make sure you can build SimBricks from source, see :ref:`sec-install-build`.
-Before diving into our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.
+If you are planning on making changes to the implementation of SimBricks components, you may next want to make sure you can build SimBricks from source, see our `Quick Start section in the README <https://github.com/simbricks/simbricks#quick-start>`_.
+We recommend diving into our :ref:`sec-devel` for learning about the SimBricks architecture, internals, and APIs.

 If you run into problems please refer to :ref:`sec-troubleshoot-getting-help`.